valeriosillari/zitronenstrasse/README_todo.md

 ## NICE TO HAVE

+#### OVERFLOW body: at nav overlay open. play with propagation

+#### MAP VUE PLUGIN: check if possible to use it with place ID

+#### MAP LOAD ONCE: check if possible to load it ONCE, maybe on layout

+#### MAP LOAD 10by10: check if we break array in sub arrays with bigger time out looks better

 #### MAP COMPONENT: set the JS code more modular

 #### CONTACT PAGE: set node mailer and all the logic for form mailer